 When you create an ad account, you'll be asked to confirm that your tax status is “business”.
 Business status means that you would like to see an economic benefit from your advertising, such as increased revenue, sales, or signups.
 Affiliates, sole traders, self-employed merchants, partnerships, and others all qualify as businesses.
 Ads can only be used for business purposes.

 Most businesses are required to register for Value Added Tax (VAT) or Goods and Services Tax (GST).
-Once registered, they will receive a VAT or GST number under which they can collect and remit tax to the relevant tax authority.
-This number is an alphanumeric identifier unique to the person/entity doing business.
+Once registered, you'll receive a VAT or GST number under which you can collect and remit tax to the relevant tax authority.
+This number is an alphanumeric identifier unique to the person or entity doing business.
 A VAT or GST number is used to identify the tax status of a customer and also to identify the place of taxation.

 The information provided by Pinterest in the Help Center should not be regarded as a substitute for obtaining tax advice.
 Pinterest cannot give advice about VAT.
 If you have a question about VAT or GST registration, please contact your tax advisor or the appropriate tax authority.

 Whether you're charged VAT or GST on your Pinterest ad purchases will depend on your country of residence.

 If your business is established in Ireland, we'll add VAT at the applicable Irish rate to the costs of your purchase of ads.
 The sale is therefore deemed to take place in Ireland for VAT purposes.

 If your business is VAT 13b/56b exempt, please check the box in the “Tax information” section and provide your exemption number.
 You won't be charged VAT.

 EU charges (outside of Ireland)